civicrm/civicrm-dev-docs/docs/testing/continuous-integration.md

 # Jenkins

-Jenkins is CiviCRM's continual integration server
+Jenkins is CiviCRM's [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) server.

 To prevent defects from entering the system or remaining in the system, the tests are executed automatically by Jenkins.
 Jenkins first runs php and javascript style checks through the usage of `civilint` before running unit tests.